 Top L&D nurse jobs on Incredible Health

-How to become a labor & delivery nurse
+How do you become a labor & delivery nurse?

 Currently, the Institute of Medicine (IOM) has a 2020 goal that 80% of registered nurses (RN) be bachelor’s prepared professionals.
 While the United States continues to work towards that goal, there are currently two common educational paths to professional RN practice.